Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## Notes and discussion points

-* It feels like there should be more icons or images — it feels like it’s a lot of just text.
-I have added FontAwesome, so we have a lot of icons that can be easily used.
-You can see a few of them in the nav tabs.
+* It feels like there should be more icons or images -- it feels like it’s a lot of just text.
+I have added FontAwesome, so we have a lot of icons that can be easily used -- you can see a few of them in the nav tabs.
+But custom images would probably be good/better.

 ## TODO

 * put region selector in connect tab -- use msDropdown as a drop-up, resurrect previous code
 * Make checkboxes in settings bigger and more colourful.
+Maybe make settings more colourful?
+Background shades?

 * More elaborate connection animation?
 * Automation: Switch to VS2013.